sgmurphy/wordpress-plugins/woo-order-export-lite/readme.txt

 6. Select orders to export and use "bulk action".

 == Changelog ==

+= 3.5.4 - 2024-09-18 =
+* Added extra checks and made error messages more informative
+* Use user_id as grouping key for mode "Summary Report by Customers", billing email is still used for orders made by guests
+* Fixed bug - option  "Skip Suborders" suppressed option "Export Refunds"
+* Fixed bug - field "Product Variation" was wrong (some woocommerce hooks were not applied to it)
+* Fixed bug - empty field "Total amount(inc tax)"  for mode "Summary Report By Products"
+* Fixed bug - some temporary files were not deleted after exporting XLS/PDF files
+* Fixed bug - XLS failed to export arrays, in modes "Summary Report By Products/Customers"

 = 3.5.3 - 2024-06-03 =
 * Fixed PHP8 notices and warnings